 With so many genre possibilities for writing it’s hard to narrow my interests, so, I haven’t yet.
 While my primary fiction interests are young adult stories, I dabble in other genres as well.

 During the school year, I volunteer in a third grade classroom where I read to the class and assist with their creative writing.
 The wealth of stories for and by young children is amazing.
 It encourages me to continue my own writing.

-Look for stories about Anna Mak, a primary age girl who sees the world through her own lense.
+Look for chapter books about Anna Mak, a primary age girl who sees the world through her own lense.
 I also hope to complete a story about a group of kids who tend to newly arriving zoo animals, plus a bedtime story poem.
-I have no scheduled dates for these publications, yet.
+I have no scheduled dates for these publications.

 From my early elementary sing-song poetry, I have progressed to use a variety of styles.
 I’m in the process of creating See With Your Ears, a collection of works about nature, people and other topics that attract me.
 Once again, this is a family project and not for sale.

 Who knows where my interests will travel after I complete these ‘other works’.
 New writing ideas bloom every day.
 I’ll keep you posted.